Book throws 5 TDs as No. 9 Notre Dame routs Bowling Green

 THE TAKEAWAY

 Bowling Green: The rebuilding Falcons, who came into the game being outscored 149-27 in losses to Kansas State (52-0), Louisiana Tech (35-7) and Kent State (62-20), managed 136 yards in the first half on seven drives, the first three of which were three-and-outs.
 They had a 14-play drive that reached the Irish 22.
-But QB Grant Loy was called for intentional grounding and a loss of 21 yards when pressured by Julian Okwara.
+But Loy was called for intentional grounding and a loss of 21 yards when pressured by Julian Okwara.

-Notre Dame: The Irish offense was hardly tested against the Falcons’ defense coordinated by Brian VanGorder, who spent 2¼ years as Brian Kelly’s defensive coordinator at Notre Dame from 2014-16.
-The Irish had 339 of their yards by halftime.
+Notre Dame: The Irish offense was hardly tested against the Falcons’ defense coordinated by Brian VanGorder, who spent 2¼ years as defensive coordinator at Notre Dame from 2014-16.
+The Irish had 339 yards by halftime.

 POLL IMPLICATIONS